 Want more?
 String of Bananas care is so easy, it just may spoil you for anything else.

-Given enough sunlight, this exotic succulent is a vigorous grower.
+Given enough sunlight, this exotic houseplant is a vigorous grower.
 Its trailing stems can reach 3 ft (90 cm), quickly cascading over the side of a pot.
 If long stems become straggly, you can cut them off.
 Poke healthy stem tip cuttings back into the soil to create a full, lush houseplant.
 (See propagation tips below.)

 Want to make your String of Bananas branch out?
 Simply cut off a stem anywhere and it'll grow multiple stems from where it was cut.
 You'll get a fuller plant this way.